Interventional Time Series Priors for Causal Foundation Models: Introduction

 However, extending causal PFNs to time series faces a fundamental obstacle: the lack of suitable synthetic data generators.
 While benchmarks like CausalTime \citep{cheng2023causaltime}, TimeGraph \citep{ferdous2025timegraph}, and CauseMe \citep{runge2019causeme} provide time series with ground-truth causal graphs, they generate only \textit{observational} data.
 Without interventional targets, one cannot train models to predict outcomes under interventions---the core task of causal inference.

 We address this gap with \textbf{CausalTimePrior}\footnote{\url{https://github.com/thummd/CausalTimePrior}}, a framework for sampling temporal SCMs (TSCMs) together with paired observational and interventional time series (see Table~\ref{tab:comparison}).
-Our contributions are (1) a \textbf{practical prior over discrete-time dynamic SCMs} \citep{boeken2024dscm} that generates paired observational and interventional time series for training causal foundation models, (2) support for \textbf{regime-switching TSCMs} with Markov-driven structural breaks and interventional data---the first generator combining regime-switching dynamics \citep{balsells2024identifiability} with interventional time series generation, and (3) \textbf{preliminary experiments} demonstrating that PFNs trained on CausalTimePrior learn causal structure from observational data alone.
+Our contributions are (1) a \textbf{practical prior over discrete-time dynamic SCMs} \citep{boeken2024dscm} that generates paired observational and interventional time series for training causal foundation models, (2) support for \textbf{regime-switching TSCMs} with Markov-driven structural breaks and interventional data---the first generator combining regime-switching dynamics \citep{balsells2024identifiability} with interventional time series generation, and (3) \textbf{preliminary experiments} demonstrating that PFNs trained on CausalTimePrior can predict interventional outcomes given only observational context.